-Suzie looked up sheepishly and said, "Don't ever tell Derek this, but if we had gone with another firm, I was going to enroll in Michael's sales training classes on my own.
+Irene looked up sheepishly and said, "Don't ever tell Derek this, but if we had gone with another firm, I was going to enroll in Michael's sales training classes on my own.
 I've dealt with dozens of salespeople in my day, but this guy had charisma in spades.
 I would love to learn more about how he 'connected' with each one of us to make this sale!"

-"Beats me," Roger mused.
-"If you stop and think about it, the four of us couldn't be more different from one another.
-What I mean to say is that we make a great team, but we really are diverse in our opinions and our approaches to ideas and changes.
+"Beats me," Steve mused.
+"If you stop and think about it, the four of us couldn't be more different from one another .
+We make a great team, but we really are diverse in our opinions and our approaches to ideas and changes.
 How in the world did Michael get all four of us to agree on something this important?"

-The answer is that Michael identified the behavioral style of each decision maker.
-He then shifted the speed of his selling process and the focus of the conversation to match the different buying styles of Derek, Suzie, Roger and Thelma.
+The answer is that Michael identified the behavioral style of each of the four decision influencers.
+He then shifted the speed of his selling process and the focus of the conversation to match the different buying styles of Derek, Irene, Steve and Cindy.

-This book will give you a clear indication of your natural selling style, as well as how you naturally connect with one of the four buying styles.
-More importantly, you will learn how to adapt your selling style to connect with the other three styles (the ones that you may have been losing as customers).
+This book will not only give you a clear indication of your natural selling style, but also teach you the four behavioral styles, how to identify them, and how you naturally connect with each.
+Just as importantly, you will learn how to adapt your selling style to connect with the other three styles (the ones that you may have been losing as customers).

-When you learn to adapt your selling style to each prospect's buying style, people will like you, buy from you and refer others to you.
+When you learn to adapt your selling style to each prospect's buying style, people will be more inclined to like you, buy from you and refer others to you.

-While this example may seem a little farfetched, it actually isn't.
-In fact, as you delve deeper into this book, you will read about a situation where one of the authors landed an account in a very similar manner.
-You see, Platinum Rule Selling is a matching process: matching the right product or service to the corresponding set of customer needs, matching the sales pace to the customer's buying pace, and matching your selling style to the buying style of every customer.
+Platinum Rule DISC Selling is a matching process: matching the right product or service to the corresponding set of customer needs, matching the sales pace to the customer's buying pace, and matching your selling style to the buying style of every customer.
 The ability to adapt your style to your customers' styles helps you build rapport and develop strong relationships.